patriciamariebarrier/patriciamariebarrier.github.io/_includes/podio-to-atlassian-jira-migration-post.md

-Lead Analyst for conversion from Podio to Atlassian Jira for operational intake and reporting, included reporting needs analysis, development of 70+ custom dashboards, 130+ custom JQL filters, and implementation training and support.
+Co-led conversion from Podio to Atlassian Jira for operational intake and reporting, included reporting needs analysis, development of 70+ custom dashboards, 130+ custom JQL filters, and implementation training and support.

-Below is a sample of the MyDash Suite I created within Atlassian Jira, replacing legacy Tableau Dashboards.
+Below is a sample of the MyDash Suite created within Atlassian Jira, replacing legacy Tableau Dashboards.

    <section style="position:relative">
                  <img src="../assets/img/theme/MyDashSlide1.PNG">